nortonlyr/python_practices/README.md

-# python_practices
+## python_practices

-all python knowledge
+In this repo, all python knowledge are studied

 keep practicing